Samzizo/Kees/ReadMe.md

 In addition to files:

-1- Css: Contains the page style code.
+1- Css: Contains the page style code. <br>
-2- JavaScript: Contains some functions to run some features on the page.
+2- JavaScript: Contains some functions to run some features on the page.<br>
 3- Image: It contains all the pictures attached inside the site.